rhys-vdw/ts-auto-guard/README.md

 Using the `shortcircuit` option in combination with [uglify-js's `dead_code` and `global_defs` options](https://github.com/mishoo/UglifyJS2#compress-options) will let you omit the long and complicated checks from your production code.

 ## Add Import to Source File
 ts-auto-guard supports an `ìmport-guards` flag.
-This flag will add an import statement at the top of the source files for the generated type guards.
-The flag also optionally a custom name for the import alias, if none is passed then `TypeGuards` is used as a default.
+This flag will add an import statement at the top and a named export at the bottom of the source files for the generated type guards.
+The `ìmport-guards` flag also optionally accepts a custom name for the import alias, if none is passed then `TypeGuards` is used as a default.

-If you would also like to export the type guards from that same file use the `export-guards` flag with the `import-guards` flag.
+If you would like to override the default behavior and not have the type guards exported from source use the `prevent-export-imported` flag with the `import-guards` flag.

 ```
-$ ts-auto-guard --import-guards="Guards" --export-guards
+$ ts-auto-guard --import-guards="Guards"
 ```

 Will result in the following being added to your source code.